 {{ 变量名|dump }}

-For example, suppose you have aitemvariable in the template and want to know its specific content, you can write it directly like this:
+For example, suppose you have one in a templateitemTo know the specific content of a variable, you can directly write it like this:

 <pre>{{ item|dump }}</pre>

-We usually place it in<pre>Labels within the output will retain the original format, which is more convenient for reading, especially when the variable content is a complex structure.
+We usually place it in<pre>Label within, so that the output content will retain the original format, which is more convenient for reading, especially when the variable content is a complex structure.

-Let's look at several specific examples to seedumpThe actual application of the filter in AnQiCMS template debugging.
+Let's look at some specific examples to see.dumpThe filter in the actual application of AnQiCMS template debugging.

-Scenario one: Check the individual data item in the loop.
+Scenario one: Check the individual item in the loop.

-In the list page or data loop, we often need to traverse.archiveList/categoryListThis label returns a set of data.
-If you want to view the complete structure of the loop, you can do this:itemThe complete structure, we can do this:
+In the list page or data loop, we often need to traverse.archiveList/categoryListThe data collection returned by the label.
+If you want to view the structure of a certain loop elementitemWe can do this:

 {% archiveList archives with type="list" limit="10" %}